-In the wake of Hurricane Irma last year, millions of Floridians were left without power.
-For thousands, the power outages lasted for more than a week.
+In Florida, major hurricanes can leave millions without power.
+After storms like Hurricane Irma, the power outages lasted for more than a week.
 Thousands of residents of Puerto Rico still had no electricity when Christmas arrived, more than three months after Hurricane Maria wreaked havoc on the island.
+That left a lot of people asking, do I need a generator?

-The result was a national conversation: about infrastructure, about disaster relief, and about the sometimes agonizingly slow recovery process after an emergency of this size.
-But it also prompted a fair bit of introspection.
-The reality of so many Americans going without made us wonder: how long could we really go without power?
+The result of these storms is a national conversation: about infrastructure, about disaster relief, and about the sometimes agonizingly slow recovery process after an emergency of this size.
+But it also prompted a fair bit of introspection from individuals and families, about what to do in a power outage.
+The reality of so many Americans going without made us wonder: how long could we really go without power, and how long will a generator run?

 How long could you go without air conditioning?